Beehive324/Beehive324/README.md

 ## About Me

-Experience in real-time care systems,data transformation and analytics.
+1 Year Experience in data transformation and analytics.

 - Interests: swe,data,distributed systems,data structures & algorithms
 - 2025 Goals: Build More